 Who knew that you could paint with soda bottles!
 In fact we even used ketchup bottles.
 If you look at the bottom of your soda bottles you can see the different designs.
 They make great prints, so go through your recycling and see what you can find!

 10. Plastic Whisk Painting

 I hope this has given you plenty of toddler painting ideas.
-Hopefully this will keep your little ones from being bored for quite a while!
-If you would like more painting ideas you can find our sequel to this series, EVEN MORE creative toddler painting ideas here!
+If you would like more painting ideas you can find 20 fun toddler painting ideas HERE.